-D data matrix with experiments in the columns (binary or continious) inference search to use exhaustive enumeration, triples for triple-based inference, pairwise for the pairwise heuristic, ModuleNetwork for the module based inference, nem.greedy for greedy hillclimbing, nem.greedyMAP for alternating MAP optimization us- ing log odds or log p-value densities, mc.eminem for EM based inference using log odds or log p-value densities, BN.greedy, BN.exhaustive for a conven- tional Bayesian Network treatment using binomial or normal distribution as- sumptions, dynoNEM for MCMC based inference from time series data, mc.eminem for EM based inference models a list of adjacency matrices for model search.
+D data matrix with experiments in the columns (binary or continious) inference search to use exhaustive enumeration, triples for triple-based inference, pairwise for the pairwise heuristic, ModuleNetwork for the module based inference, nem.greedy for greedy hillclimbing, nem.greedyMAP for alternating MAP optimization using log odds or log p-value densities, mc.eminem for EM based inference using log odds or log p-value densities, BN.greedy, BN.exhaustive for a conventional Bayesian Network treatment using binomial or normal dis- tribution assumptions, dynoNEM for MCMC based inference from time series data, mc.eminem for EM based inference models a list of adjacency matrices for model search.
 If NULL, an exhaustive enumer- ation of all possible models is performed. control list of parameters: see set.default.parameters verbose do you want to see progression statements?
-Default: TRUE х nem object other arguments to pass
+Default: TRUE x nem object other arguments to pass

 If parameter Pm != NULL and parameter lambda == 0, a Bayesian approach to include prior knowledge is used.
 Alternatively, the regularization parameter lambda can be tuned in a model selection step via the function nemModelSelection using the BIC criterion.
-If automated subset selection of effect reporters is used and parameter type == CONTmLLMAP, the regularization parameter delta is tuned via the AIC model selection criterion.
-Otherwise, an iterative algorithm is executed, which in an alternating optimization scheme reconstructs a network given the current set of effect reporters and then selects the effect reporters having the highest likelihood under the given network.
-The procedure is run until convergence.
+If automated subset selection of effect reporters is used (default), the regularization parameter delta can be tuned via the BIC model selection criterion.
+Per default it is fixed to 1 / (no. S-genes + 1).